Eveldee/NobetaTrainer/README.md

 This window shows a lot informations about the game and the engine used.
 All those values are taken directly from the game code and updated in **real time**.

-> *From here you can also get access to internal ImGUI windows for debug purposes*
+> *From here you can also get access to internal ImGui windows for debug purposes*

 ### Teleportation